Paul Hopfensperger: Political career

 Hopfensperger unsuccessfully stood for election to St Edmundsbury Borough Council in 1999 and 2003 (losing by just 5 votes) before being co-opted into the newly formed Bury St Edmunds Town Council at its second ever meeting in June 2003, and serving as deputy mayor from 2005 until his resignation in April 2006.

 Hopfensperger was elected to the newly created Tower Division on Suffolk County Council in 2005 as a Conservative, serving as the Vice Chairman of the Roads and Transport Scrutiny Committee and Assistant to the Portfolio Holder for the London 2012 Olympic Games.
 However, in February 2008 he left the party over its policy to abolish the county's middle schools becoming an Independent Suffolk County councillor.

 A month later he stood as an Independent candidate for a Bury St Edmunds Town Council by-election.
 During the election, an opposition candidate reported him to the police for posting "It looks like Paul Farmer has done well" on his blog after returning from the opening of the postal votes.
 For this he received a police caution under the Representation of the People Act due to a minor breach of the act relating to maintaining secrecy as ballot papers are counted.

 Hopfensperger unsuccessfully ran as an Independent for re-election to Suffolk County Council in 2009 in Hardwick Division, a campaign smeared by the Lib-Dems who printed incorrect information on him on their election leaflet.
 However, he won a seat on St Edmundsbury Borough Council in 2011 which he held until he stood down to concentrate on his business commitments in 2023.
 By this time St Edmundsbury had merged with Forest Heath to become West Suffolk District Council.

+Hopfensperger served as the St Edmundsbury Borough Council/West Suffolk Council representative on the Suffolk County Council Health Scrutiny Committee, with documented appointments for the 2015-2016, 2017-2018, and 2018-2019 periods.
+He was also elected as the substitute member for 2019-2020 and was recognised for his continued role.

 In the 2017 general election he nominated to run for Parliament in the Bury St Edmunds constituency but he withdrew before the election for personal reasons.
 He did run in 2019 prioritising local issues, finishing 4th (of 4 candidates) in an election dominated by Brexit, with 2.7% of the vote.